mydoum/babel-with-gulp/README.md

 # Using

-Run `gulp` from the command line and you are good to go!
+- Run `gulp` from the command line and you are good to go!

 The project is currently setup to transpile code under the _/src_ folder using the _/src/app.js_ file as an entry point.

+- Run `gulp watch` from CLI to automatically transpile code from /src/ to /dist/ after a modification